Warpzones/site_web/README.md

 # Modern Portfolio Site

 > **Traduction française en bas de page**
-> *This project is open source.
-English version above, French version below (translated with an online translator).*
+> *The French version below is a translation of the English version above (translated with an online translator).*

 ---